 Long sleeve shirts, bug repellant and comfortable shoes.
 No camera equipment allowed.
 Expect to walk up to ½ - 1 mile in soft sand.

 How can you help Florida’s sea turtles?

-Here are some well-advised tips for safeguarding our sea turtles:
+Tips for safeguarding our sea turtles:

 · If you happen to come upon a nesting turtle, remain quiet and observe from a distance.
 Do not shine a flashlight or lamp.